mad-labs/mad-labs.github.io/index.md

                 <div class="4u 12u$(medium)">
                     <header>
                         <h2>What's <strong class="hg-yellow">Mad Labs</strong>?</h2>
-                        <p>The Mad Labs organization is a comunity of crazy technologists
+                        <p>The Mad Labs organization is a community of crazy technologists
                            working on experiments designed to push
                            our software development skills into
                            <strong class="hg-yellow">new spaces</strong>.